One of the huge aspects of modern sales and marketing is email outreach.

 So rather you just suggest a specific date and time along with the venue and give them the option to just say yes or no. If not, they themselves will give you another time.

-So, rather saying: “Let me know when and where we should meet. “
+So, rather than saying: “Let me know when and where we should meet. “

-You better suggest to them a specifc date and time by saying: “ Does 4 pm on Thursday work well for you next week?
+You better suggest to them a specific date and time by saying: “ Does 4 pm on Thursday work well for you next week?